mtsai920/flashquiz-api/README.md

 ## FlashQuiz

 FlashQuiz is a flashcard studying application.
-It is currently in-progress.
+It is currently in progress.